nirajp82/PostgreSQL/01-a-VacuumProcess.md

 ### Optimizing Autovacuum: PostgreSQL's Vacuum Process

+In PostgreSQL, inserting data into a table should not normally create dead tuples immediately.
+However, under certain conditions, an INSERT can indirectly contribute to dead tuples.
+Let’s break it down:

+Understanding Dead Tuples

+Dead tuples in PostgreSQL are row versions that are no longer visible to any active transaction.
+They occur because PostgreSQL uses MVCC (Multi-Version Concurrency Control), meaning that instead of modifying a row in place, PostgreSQL creates a new version of the row while marking the old version as “dead” when an update or delete happens.

+How Can INSERT Cause Dead Tuples?

+Even though INSERT does not modify existing tuples, it can lead to dead tuples in the following ways:

+1. Rollback of a Transaction
+	•	When you insert data inside a transaction but later ROLLBACK, all inserted rows become dead tuples since they are no longer visible to any transaction.
+	•	Example:

+BEGIN;
+INSERT INTO users (id, name) VALUES (1, 'John');
+ROLLBACK;  -- The inserted row becomes a dead tuple

+	•	The space is not immediately reclaimed until autovacuum cleans it up.

+2. Insert Conflict in ON CONFLICT DO UPDATE
+	•	If you use INSERT ...
+ON CONFLICT DO UPDATE, PostgreSQL first attempts an insert but may update an existing row instead.
+The old version of the updated row then becomes a dead tuple.
+	•	Example:

+INSERT INTO users (id, name)
+VALUES (1, 'Alice')
+ON CONFLICT (id) DO UPDATE
+SET name = EXCLUDED.name;

+	•	If a row with id = 1 already exists, PostgreSQL will update it, creating a dead tuple of the previous version of that row.

+3. Insert Followed by DELETE in the Same Transaction
+	•	If you insert a row and then delete it within the same transaction, the inserted row becomes a dead tuple because it is no longer needed.
+	•	Example:

+BEGIN;
+INSERT INTO users (id, name) VALUES (2, 'Bob');
+DELETE FROM users WHERE id = 2;
+COMMIT;  -- The inserted row becomes dead

+4. High Insert/Delete Workloads Without Vacuuming
+	•	In workloads where a table gets frequent INSERTS followed by DELETEs, dead tuples accumulate quickly unless autovacuum runs efficiently.
+	•	Example:

+INSERT INTO logs (event, created_at) VALUES ('login_failed', now());
+DELETE FROM logs WHERE created_at < now() - interval '1 day';

+	•	If many inserts and deletes happen rapidly, and autovacuum lags, dead tuples increase.

+How to Handle Dead Tuples from Inserts?
+	•	Ensure autovacuum is running (SELECT * FROM pg_stat_all_tables WHERE relname = 'your_table' to check).
+	•	Manually run VACUUM ANALYZE your_table; if needed.
+	•	Use ON CONFLICT DO NOTHING instead of ON CONFLICT DO UPDATE where possible.
+	•	Partition large insert/delete tables to reduce dead tuples.
+	•	Use fillfactor settings to allow space for updates without immediate tuple invalidation.

+Would you like me to check dead tuples in your PostgreSQL database using a query?

 #### What is Vacuum and Autovacuum?
 In PostgreSQL, when you **update** or **delete** a row, the old version of that row isn't immediately removed.
 Instead, a new version is created, leaving the old one as a **"dead tuple"** or **obsolete tuple**.
 This approach allows other database connections to continue accessing the older version without interruption.
 However, over time, these dead tuples accumulate and consume disk space.